Excited to go to an Australian wedding before returning to Italy…

 With a few hours to wait for my partner to arrive from the UK, I settle in for some wonderful real Italian coffee and a snack of fresh Buffalo Mozzarella with slivers of Prosciutto on a freshly-baked panini…how I missed Italian food!

 The plan is to stay in Rome for a couple of evenings, before setting off on the train to Cosenza, Calabria.
 I’m looking forward to exploring Rome again, even if only briefly.

 Another mode of transport – Calabria to Rome

-If you don’t want to train it to Naples or Rome from Cosenza, then there are some direct flights from the small Lamezia Terme International airport, which is Calabria’s main International airport.
+If you don’t want to train it to Naples or Rome from Cosenza, then there are direct flights from the small Lamezia Terme International airport, which is Calabria’s main International airport.

 Ryan Air flies direct to the UK from this airport, otherwise it is a stop-off at various European cities from Naples or Rome.
 The only issue is that during the winter months, there are only 2 flights per week (Monday and Friday).

 With ample parking, you can park at this airport free for the first 30 minutes, then you pay.

 The airport is a tad old and could do with a good revamp but as it’s only one hour’s drive from Cosenza, much better than a train to Naples (3 hours) or Rome (6 hours).

 Bus from the Autostazione in Cosenza to Lamezia is €4.60 one-way.
 You can’t buy a return ticket from the Autostazione as it is a different bus company returning to Cosenza.

 Several bus companies travel to this airport.
 So, it would be great to organise a decent timetable between companies and run an hourly service.
 A few buses run until 9am, then the service stops until mid-afternoon.
 Returning to Cosenza, one wait was 2.5 hours.